 To study Spanish ab initio, no previous knowledge of the language is required.
 This course meets the needs of pupils who are interested in learning a new language as part of their IB Diploma.

-The department also runs a very popular twice-termly Spanish Society, known as the Sociedad Abdala Bucaram.
+The department runs a very popular twice-termly Spanish Society.
 These are usually Spanish or Latin American film nights enjoyed with tapas and are open to pupils in Year 11 and the Sixth Form studying Spanish.
 In the Summer term there is a Junior Spanish Society for Year 10.

 From time to time when the opportunity is there, we organise theatre and cinema trips for Spanish students if there is a suitable play or film on.
 In previous years we have seen ‘The Three Cornered Hat’ in Cambridge, The Buena Vista Social Club playing live in Norwich and a variety of films including ‘The Motorcycle Diaries’ and ‘The Sea Inside’.